Obama teases Beckham over his underwear ads

 "It is a rare man who can be that tough on the field and also have his own line of underwear," Obama said with a smile to laughter from the audience.

 Beckham's fame transcends the soccer field.
-He has landed endorsement deals with Adidas and Pepsi (PEP.N), and is known for showing off his body in underwear ads for H&M. His wife, Victoria, is a former member of the Spice Girls, one of the most successful bands of the 1990s.
+He has landed endorsement deals with Adidas and Pepsi, and is known for showing off his body in underwear ads for H&M. His wife, Victoria, is a former member of the Spice Girls, one of the most successful bands of the 1990s.

 Obama joked about the veteran soccer player's age.
 The 37-year-old has a good number of years on most of his teammates.
 "I have to say I gave David a hard time - I said half his teammates could be his kids," the president said.
 "We're getting old David, although you're holding up better than me."